River's Edge is Based on a True Story

 Feb 1982

-Kirk Rasmussen is found guilty of being an accessory after the fact.
+Kirk Rasmussen was found guilty of being an accessory after the fact.
 He helped hide her body by covering over with leaves.
 He claimed that he did this out of respect for Marcy, others state that he did it to help his friend Broussard.

 July 1982

-Broussard stops his trial cold, when he enters a plea of guilty after the judge was going to permit the testimony of his cellmate about his plans to kill Marcy's family, including her brother and her mother.
-While undergoing psychological examinations he stated that he would not even be in jail if had not been for his friends who he considers dead now.
+Broussard stopped his trial cold when he entered a plea of guilty after the judge was going to permit the testimony of his cellmate about his plans to kill Marcy's family, including her brother and her mother.
+While undergoing psychological examinations, he stated that he would not even be in jail if had not been for his friends.
 Broussard was so afraid that he would be sentenced to life in prison.
-He didn't feel that he deserved life because he did not mean to kill her.He was sentenced to 25 years to life with parole possible after 16 years and eight months.
+He didn't feel that he deserved life because he did not mean to kill her.
+He was sentenced to 25 years to life with parole possible after 16 years and eight months.
 Some of the charges were dropped after the plea bargain.
 He was quiet as the sentence was read.

 1986

-This film River's Edge debuts.
+This film River's Edge debuted.
 The writer mixed in other teen murder cases from around the United States.
 It is considered a fictionalized account of the murder of Marcy Conrad.
-It was advertised as loosely based on the case.
-The writer of the screenplay got the idea of the movie after hearing about the murder and reading about it in the newspaper.
+It was advertised as movie that was loosely based on the case.
+The writer of the screenplay got the idea for the movie after hearing about the murder and reading about it in the newspaper.
 He deliberately left out certain facts of the movie.
 When the movie came out the community was outraged.
 They did not want a movie to be made about this case.
 The mayor did his best to stop the movie from being shown in his city.
 People who went to the school state that the movie was not even close to the true story.
 They say Marcy was liked by everyone, and that she was not Broussard's girlfriend.
 Even some of the detectives who originally worked the case state that the movie version is just that...a movie, not a factual account.

 Tidbits